SpaceTimmi/CS-Journey/README.md

-# Documenting my  Computer SCience learning Journey
+# Documenting my  Computer Science learning Journey

 This will be a detailed report on how I'm going about my Computer Science learning journey.
 I have not been able to study for the past 6 months due the academic workload of my undergraduate studies.
 I want to restart the journey again, and I aim to leverage this opportunity to write about my experience and share the knowledge I acquire along the way.